 “There have been many outstanding leaders and generals in the African continent, but none captures the imagination as Shaka of Senzangakhona.
-From a small volunteer army of approximately 200 and a territory that seemed, in comparison with other neighbouring states, no more than a small, local district, Shaka built in a period of ten years a formidable standing army of about 60,000 to 70,000 highly trained men.
-His rule extended for large part of Southern Africa… Shaka was a consummate leader.
-Not only was he a great military genius, but his varied gifts demonstrated qualities of organization and innovation that were unique.
+From a small volunteer army of approximately 200 and a territory that seemed, in comparison with other neighboring states, no more than a small, local district, Shaka built in a period of ten years a formidable standing army of about 60,000 to 70,000 highly trained men.
+His rule extended for a large part of Southern Africa… Shaka was a consummate leader.
+Not only was he a great military genius, but his varied gifts demonstrated qualities of organization and innovation that was unique.
 The military machinery he initiated brought about, fifty years later, one of the most dramatic defeats the British army suffered in all its colonial history.”

 Even his father who had once cast him off, became one of his greatest admirers.
 The latter on a visit to Dingiswayo, was honoured by a traditional dance, and seeing one of the warriors, whose fire and grace excelled all the others asked who he was.
 When told that it was his own son he was so delighted that he called him over and named him his heir despite the fact that he was not born of a union with one of his own wives.

 Shaka was twenty-six when his father died.
 Another son, Sijuana, took his father’s place, but Dingiswayo gave Shaka the military support necessary to oust and assassinate his senior brother, and make himself ruler of the Zulu, although he remained a vassal of Dingiswayo.
-When another half-brother, Dingaan, came by, Shaka merely laughed at him and told him to go on his way.
+When another half-brother, Dingaan, came for the throne, Shaka merely laughed at him and told him to go on his way.
 Later Dingaan was to become a powerful ruler and Shaka was to regret that he had only laughed.

+When Shaka took over the rulership of the Zulu, they were an insignificant people owning less than 100 square miles of land, that he could reach any of its confines within an hour.
+Finding out that they had no army, he called up every Zulu man capable of bearing arms.
 His first step was to segregate all married men between the ages of thirty and forty.
 He built a separate kraal for them which he called “Belebele,” meaning Everlasting Plague.
 Shaka hated married men.
-Next he segregated the youths between seventeen and twenty, informing them that they were to remain bachelors.
+Next, he segregated the youths between seventeen and twenty, informing them that they were to remain bachelors.
 He subjected them to fierce discipline.
-Leading by example, Shaka once sat down on a hornet’s nest, scooped out the angry insects and beat them off without raising.
+Leading by example, Shaka once sat down on a hornet’s nest, scooped out the angry insects, and beat them off without raising.
 He wanted strong men only.
 He trained his warriors well and toughened them to jog over hills for up to 50 miles in a day without shoes.
-On the march young boys would carry gear for the warriors with one of these porters for every three warriors.

 Shaka revolutionized military tactics.
 At the time it was the custom for an African warrior in battle to throw the assegai — a long pole weapon made of wood with pointed iron at the end and thrown like a javelin — and immediately advance or retreat according to the action of the enemy.
 Shaka considered this fighting method ineffective, and cowardly.
-Tired of the assegai, Shaka introduced the ikwla, a weapon with a shorter sphere and a longer spearhead; and convinced his unit of the effectiveness of close-combat rather than spear throwing.
+Tired of the assegai, Shaka introduced the ikwla, a weapon with a shorter sphere and a longer spearhead; and convinced his unit of the effectiveness of close combat rather than spear-throwing.
 This weapon gave Shaka’s warriors a huge advantage over opponents when they came up close for hand-to-hand combat.
 Two heroes took immediately to his ideas, Mgobhozi of the Msane and Nqoboka of the Sokhulu.
 They were to be his lifelong comrades.

 After Dingiswayo, Zwide was the most powerful king in South Africa, and he too thirsted for supreme power.
 He welcomed Matwane and the two hatched a plan to eliminate Dingiswayo.
 Instead of attacking him openly, they enticed him into a hut and chopped off his head.
 Taking out his heart, liver, and other vital organs, Zwide boiled them and drained off the fat for a charm.

-Shaka was beside himself over Dingiswayo’s death, and annexed the whole nation after killing the ruler who had succeeded Dingiswayo.
+Shaka was beside himself over Dingiswayo’s death and annexed the whole nation after killing the ruler who had succeeded Dingiswayo.

 The last obstacle in the way of his goal of achieving supremacy in South Africa was the still unsubjected territory of Zwide’s people, Ndwande.
 With an army of 30,000, Shaka set out for Ndwandeland.
 As he approach, Zwide’s people, some 40,000 men, women and children, sought refuge in the mountains.
 With Shaka hot in pursuit, they made a stand on the plateau of a snow-covered mountain.
 The Zulus, coming within a few feet of Nwadnes halted.
 A dramatic silence ensured while each warrior steeled himself for the coming conflict.
-Then Shaka, gave the signal and the carnage commenced.
+Then Shaka, gave the signal.
 When it was over every single Ndwande had been tossed from the cliffs.

 “Thou has scattered all the nations